KellerJordan/cifar10-airbench/README.md

 However, many studies use poorly optimized trainings, leading to wasted time and sometimes contradictory results.
 To resolve this problem, airbench contains a set of training methods which are both (a) very easily runnable and (b) state-of-the-art in terms of training speed.

-In particular, airbench contains training scripts which achieve 94%, 95%, and 96% accuracy on the CIFAR-10 test-set in state-of-the-art time.
+In particular, airbench training scripts attain 94%, 95%, and 96% accuracy on the CIFAR-10 test-set in 3.29, 10.4, and 46.3 seconds on an NVIDIA A100.
 These methods can replace baselines like training ResNet-20 or ResNet-18.